CP

 WHY WE LIKE IT

-• Gennex waterborne colorant holds the tinted gallon under 50 g/L through the deep base — most competitors clear CARB Phase II at the base then leak past 100 g/L once you tint to a saturated color
+• Gennex waterborne colorant is itself zero-VOC, so the tinted gallon holds under 50 g/L through the deep base — a generic universal tint package can leak past 100 g/L once you tint to a saturated color

 • Color Lock binder cures harder than typical zero-VOC acrylics by week 4 — the soft-film window that catches Premium Plus at week two is gone here by the time the room is back in service